On Russian Roulette Estimates for Bayesian Inference with Doubly-Intractable Likelihoods: Inference Methods for Doubly-Intractable Distributions

 Many models describing data with complex dependency structures are doubly-intractable.
 Examples which have received attention in the Statistics literature include:

-\begin{sloppypar} \begin{enumerate} \item the Ising model \citep{ising1925beitrag}.
+\begin{longlist}[2.] \item[1.]
+The Ising model \citep{ising1925beitrag}.
 Originally formulated in the Physics literature as a simple model for interacting magnetic spins on a lattice.
-Spins are binary random variables which interact with neighbouring spins. \item the Potts model and autologistic models.
+Spins are binary random variables which interact with neighbouring spins.

+\item[2.]
+The Potts model and autologistic models.
 Generalisations to the Ising model in which spins can take more than two values and more complex dependencies are introduced.
-These models are used in image analysis \citep{besag1986statistical,hughes2011autologistic}, as well as in other fields such as disease mapping \citep[e.g.][]{green2002hidden}. \item Spatial point processes.
-Used to model point pattern data for example ecological data \citep[e.g.][]{silvertown2001integrating,moller2003statistical}, epidemiological data \citep[e.g.][]{diggle1990point}. \item Exponential Random Graph (ERG) models.
-Used in the field of social networks to analyse global network structure in terms of local graph statistics such as the number of triangles \citep[e.g.][]{goodreau2009birds}. \item Massive Gaussian Markov random field (GMRF) models.
-Used in image analysis and spatial statistics, amongst others \citep[e.g.][]{RueGMRFBook}. \end{enumerate} \end{sloppypar}
+These models are used in image analysis (\cite{besag1986statistical}, \cite{hughes2011autologistic}), as well as in other fields such as disease mapping (e.g., \cite{green2002hidden}). \item[3.]
+Spatial point processes.
+Used to model point pattern data, for example, ecological data (e.g., \cite{silvertown2001integrating}, M{\o}ller and Waage\-petersen (\citeyear{moller2003statistical})) and epidemiological data (e.g., \cite{diggle1990point}). \item[4.]
+Exponential Random Graph (ERG) models.
+Used in the field of social networks to analyse global network structures in terms of local graph statistics such as the number of triangles (e.g., \cite{goodreau2009birds}). \item[5.]
+Massive Gaussian Markov random field (GMRF) models.
+Used in image analysis and spatial statistics, amongst others (e.g., \cite{RueGMRFBook}). \end{longlist}